 The college is located in the center of Nelson, BC and operates as a campus with three locations.

-Opening in the Fall, our third location is in the exciting new Nelson Commons Development at 781 Baker Street (adjacent to the Kootenay Co-op).
-This modern facility will be home to a second RMT classroom and student clinic facility.
+Our third location is in the exciting new Nelson Commons Development at 781 Baker Street (adjacent to the Kootenay Co-op).
+This modern facility is home to one of our classrooms and our RMT student clinic facility.

 Classrooms are equipped with visual aids, projector screens, power-point equipment, overhead projector, and hand-wash sinks where necessary.